ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The CSR encodes the client's requests with regard to the content of the certificate to be issued.
-The CSR MUST indicate the exact same set of requested identifiers as the initial new-order request.
+The CSR MUST indicate the exact same set of requested identifiers as the initial newOrder request.
 Identifiers of type "dns" MUST appear either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
 requesting a subjectAltName extension, or both.
 (These identifiers may appear in any sort order.)
 Specifications that define